jsventures/jobsearch-content/content/03_communication/01_communication_intro.md

 Now, this is on the right track.
 Being yourself is good — actually, it’s critical — if you pretend, it’ll come through, and at the end of the day, you want to work a place where they want to work with *you.*

-However, there’s a there’s a BIG misconception here —
+However, there’s a BIG misconception here —

 The misconceptions it that *being you* is actually coming through to the interviewer.